Queer of color critique: Stonewall

-HIV/AIDS Advocacy
+HIV/AIDS advocacy

 Queer of Color critique was influenced by the disparities between white LGBTQ communities and queer communities of color made extremely prevalent by the HIV/AIDS crisis.
-In Juana Maria Rodriguez's Queer Latinidad: Identity Practices, Discursive Spaces, Rodriguez details the use of organizing tactics by the organization Proyecto ContraSIDA por Vida, a California-based Latinx AIDS advocacy group from the 1990s, that didn't rely on essentialized identity categories but rather creative and transformative messaging in order to save lives.
+In Juana María Rodríguez's Queer Latinidad: Identity Practices, Discursive Spaces, Rodriguez details the use of organizing tactics by the organization Proyecto ContraSIDA por Vida, a California-based Latinx AIDS advocacy group from the 1990s, that didn't rely on essentialized identity categories but rather creative and transformative messaging in order to save lives.
 Proyecto ContraSIDA moved beyond using solely gay identity as a tool for dismantling systemic oppression, using linguistic, cultural, familial, and neighborhood-based approaches.
 Proyecto ContraSIDA's resistance to identity politics was complicated by the organization's reliance on state funding, paradoxically requiring identity categorization or a "victimized subject" in order to stay running and establish a political force in the city.
 Queer of color critique uses the complications associated with intersectional organizing as grounds for analysis and theory production.